Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

     }
 }
 ```
-Meanwhile NanoMQ relied on a lot of global state and was not really easy to fuzz and when I finally had written
+Meanwhile, NanoMQ relied on a lot of global state and was not really easy to fuzz and when I finally had written
 a fuzzing function for it it complained that it didn't run in a multithreaded environment.
+There was also no guarantee
+that the fuzzing cases could be reproduced, because the packets may be dropped before being decoded there.

 %Coolduck says%
 Why would you create a fuzzing harness for every single Broker(especially with your lacking C knowledge)?